 Working with ANSA, Friends of Sandbach Park and Cheshire East Council the Partnership has developed a wet area at the bottom of the park into a Wild Flower Area.
 Cheshire Wildlife Association have taken soil samples and have advised on what native plants will do well, we are looking forward to the first wildflower display in 2019.

-Sandbach Partnership has continued to work with ANSA and Cheshire East Council to develop an extensive Management Plan, we are pleased to announce that Sandbach Park was awarded Green flag status in 2016, 2017, 2018 and hopes to be awarded status in 2019.
+Sandbach Partnership has continued to work with ANSA and Cheshire East Council to develop an extensive Management Plan, we are pleased to announce that Sandbach Park was awarded Green flag status in 2016, 2017, 2018 and 2019.